sickmazin/ReviewerAgent/frontend/README.md

   # Main screen design

   This is a code bundle for Main screen design.
-The original project is available at https://www.figma.com/design/L5vSnsCTQQEcAobFlRMkql/Main-screen-design.

   ## Running the code